Financial-Times/o-buttons/README.md

 #### Icons
 If you're using bower, you can create an icon button for **any** icon in [fticons](https://registry.origami.ft.com/components/fticons/).

-If you're using the Build Service, currently supported icons are defined in the `$o-buttons-icons` variable in `scss/_variables.scss`.
+If you're using the Build Service, currently supported icons are defined in the `$_o-buttons-icons` variable in `scss/_variables.scss`.
 Limiting the concrete classes keeps the compiled CSS bundle small, but if you need an icon button that we don't currently support then please open an issue.

 ```html
 // Icon and text button.